The Dig (2021 film): Plot

-As World War II approaches, Phillips brings in a large team, including Peggy Piggott, who uncovers proof that it is Anglo-Saxon in origin.
-Brown is demoted to only keep the site in order, but Edith intervenes and he resumes digging.
-Brown discovers a Merovingian Tremissis, a small gold coin of Late Antiquity, and Phillips declares the site to be of major historical significance.
-Phillips wants to send all the artefacts to the British Museum, but Edith, concerned about war raids in London, asserts her rights.
-An inquest finding confirms that she is the owner of the ship and its priceless treasure trove of grave goods, but she despairs as her health continues to decline.
+As the Second World War approaches, Phillips brings in a large team, including Stuart Piggott, and his wife Peggy Piggott who uncovers proof that it is Anglo-Saxon in origin.
+Brown is demoted to only keep the site in order but Edith intervenes and he resumes digging.
+Brown discovers a Merovingian Tremissis, a small gold coin of Late Antiquity and Phillips declares the site to be of major historical significance.
+Phillips wants to send all the artefacts to the British Museum but Edith, concerned about air raids in London, asserts her rights.
+An inquest finding confirms that she is the owner of the ship and its priceless treasure trove of grave goods but she despairs as her health continues to decline.

 Peggy, neglected by her husband Stuart, begins a romance with Rory, but he is soon called up by the Royal Air Force.
 Edith decides to donate the Sutton Hoo treasure to the British Museum, requesting that Brown be given recognition for his work.
 The film ends with Brown and his co-workers replacing earth over the ship to preserve it.

 As the end credits begin, text explains the fate of Edith and the recovered objects.
 Edith died in 1942.
 The treasure was hidden in the London Underground during the war and first exhibited—without any mention of Basil Brown—nine years after Edith's death.
-Only recently was Brown given full credit for his contribution and his name is now displayed permanently alongside Pretty's at the British Museum.
+Only much later was Brown given full credit for his contribution and his name is now displayed permanently alongside Pretty's at the British Museum.